 - Stop or slow, hand and arm extended downward

-It is noted that if the safety of the cyclist trumps these signals, then the signals need not to be done.
+It is noted that if the safety of the cyclist trumps these signals, then the signals need not be done.

 Louisiana Laws and Electric Bikes